merneo/EliteBook/docs/installation/AI_ASSISTANT_CONTEXT.md

    - `python-dlib` (CPU-only build recommended)
    - IR camera at `/dev/video2`
    - PAM configuration with `pam_python.so`
-3. Follow the exact steps from Phase 15c in README_COMPLETE.md
+3. Follow the exact steps from Phase 15c in `docs/installation/README_COMPLETE.md` (in this repository)
 4. Use the AI prompt from Phase 15c if needed

 **Key commands:**